luposdate3000/luposdate3000/documentation/installation/README-windows.md

 #set some environment variables

 * "LUPOS_HOME"
   only used, if the database is using a persistent buffer-manager.
-Point this to an Dolder, where the database should store its data.
+Point this to an Folder, where the database should store its data.
 Include a trailling backslash.
 * "LUPOS_BUFFER_SIZE"
   used for internall buffers during importing data.
 Set this to at most 5% of your available RAM
 * "LUPOS_REAL_WORLD_DATA_ROOT"
   point this to the base folder, where you have downloaded your real-world datasets.
 This is only required, if you are actually using those datasets.
 * "LUPOS_RAM"
   specify the available memory in GB.
 Keep in mind, that the operating system (or other programs) may need some space too.
+This is only used in the commanline startup of the database.